1C:Enterprise uses a variety of lists to display data.

 For values of NULL type, the search uses an empty value matching the column type (so the search does not return NULL).

-If a dynamic list displays hierarchical data (from a catalog, a chart of accounts, and so on), you can search in the entire list or in the current folder.
+If a dynamic list displays hierarchical data, you can search in the entire list or in the current folder.

 To start the search, click Find.
 This applies a filter that only displays results matching the search criteria (column+value).